eric-lee25/gndapts-react-django-rest/README.md

     npm run dev
     ```

+4. Create a superuser:

+    ```
+    python src/manage.py createsuperuser
+    ```

+5. Go to localhost:8000/admin and login with the credentials from above.
+Create a user and then logout of the admin panel.

 ## Development process

 1. Everytime you work on a new feature, create a branch for it.